-If the judge is not limited by a mandatory minimum sentence, or some other law or laws that limit his or her discretion, the defense is normally allowed to bring a plethora of factors to the judge's attention.
+If the judge isn't limited by a mandatory minimum sentence, some other law, or laws limiting their discretion, the defense is normally allowed to bring a plethora of factors to the judge's attention.
 Here are some examples of factors that judges often take into consideration when determining punishment:

 However, these factors can be turned around by the judge as well.
 Just as one factor could be a "mitigating" factor (one that lessens a criminal punishment), that same factor could be an "aggravating" factor (one that increases a criminal punishment) under different circumstances.

 For example, if a criminal defendant has a criminal record of committing the same types of crimes over and over, it may appear to a judge that the previous criminal punishments haven't been adequate and could sway the judge to impose a harsher punishment.
 As another example, if a criminal defendant was particularly malicious in the commission of a crime, a harsher punishment may be in order (examples include using a weapon during a crime, or inflicting physical or mental harm on a victim).